compute saed command

 This compute calculates a global vector.
 The length of the vector is the number of reciprocal lattice nodes that are explored by the mesh.
 The entries of the global vector are the computed diffraction intensities as described above.

 The vector can be accessed by any command that uses global values from a compute as input.
-See this section for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 All array values calculated by this compute are “intensive”.

 This compute is part of the USER-DIFFRACTION package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 The compute_saed command does not work for triclinic cells.